 A common use of domain overrides is to resolve internal DNS domains at remote sites using a DNS server at the main site accessible over VPN.
 In such environments all DNS queries are typically resolved at the central site for centralized control over DNS, however some organizations prefer letting Internet DNS resolve with a local caching resolver at each site, and only forwarding queries for internal domains to the central DNS server.

 A static route may be necessary for this to function over IPsec.
-See Accessing Firewall Services over IPsec VPNs for more information.
+See Accessing Firewall Services over IPsec for more information.

 The domain name that will be resolved using this entry.